Adinch/AdinchSDK-iOS/README.md

 Adinch
 ===========

-Adinch for iOS is provided as static library and header files.
+Adinch for iOS is provided as a static library and header files.

-Here is how to use Adinch library in you project:
+Here is how to use Adinch library in your project:

 1. Simple banner